 Two further points:

-a) if, for some reason, you cannot be present, I would be grateful if you would write to me personally and say so; and
+a) if, for some strong pastoral reason, please write to me personally and say so; and

 b) if any of you knows of a sick or elderly priest who cannot be present, please would you let me know.

-I also hope we can all extend a particular encouragement to the laity to join us too.
-I shall send by email a note to be added to parish newsletters and the like to help, but your encouragement will I’m sure be crucial.
-It helps of course to know approximate numbers of laity - again by Monday 19 March please to firstname.lastname@example.org.
+I also hope we can all extend a particular encouragement to the laity to join us too - your encouragement will be crucial..
+It helps of course to know approximate numbers of laity - again by Monday 1 April please to firstname.lastname@example.org.